c++ - Calling `shared_ptr.get()` vs copy-initialization, what's the difference? -

 every time make copy of shared_ptr use-count increased since have additional handle underlying resource being tracked.

-. function return address of tracked resource, not create additional shared_ptr tracking same pointer.
+in order obtain value of underlying pointer, shared_ptr has member-function named get. function return address of tracked resource, not create additional shared_ptr tracking same pointer.

 potential dangers